James Bond museum opens on Austrian mountain

 Inside the building, the emphasis is on dramatic, dark chambers and immersive soundscapes.

 "It's not a traditional museum where you see posters and photographs on the wall and objects in glass cases," says Curry.

-"We wanted it to be much more something that you feel in a multi-sensory and emotive way."
+"We wanted it to be much more something that you feel in a multisensory and emotive way."

 The sequence of spaces add up to an experiential attraction -- perfect for visitors to immerse themselves in.